 The most straightforward and uninteresting of Revenant's abilities is also one of his greatest assets.
 Stalker ramps up Revenant's crouch-walk and crouch-strafe speed to non-crouching levels, whether you're aiming down sights or not.
 And that means you can do some pretty intense crouch-strafing during firefights to make yourself as small and fast-moving a target as we've yet seen in the Apex Games.

-Stalker also allows Revenant to climb about twice the height of any other Legend before losing your grip.
+Stalker also allows Revenant to climb a great deal higher than any other Legend before losing your grip.
 This gives Revenant a similar aptitude for reaching unexpected places and flanking enemies to Legends such as Pathfinder, Horizon, and Valkyrie, but obviously it is very dependent on having the right kind of terrain around you.
 Highly built-up places like Fragment in World's Edge are ideal spots for stretching Revenant's climbing muscles.

 Here are our top Stalker Passive tips for Revenant: